Michael Sinclair (British Army officer): Final escape

-Sinclair attempted to copy Lebrun's escape; climbing over the barbed wire and jumping over the wall at the end, on 25 September 1944.
+Sinclair had always focused on escape but in 1944, as it became obvious that Germany would lose the war, he obsessed over not being able to escape and fight again to erase the shame he felt for having been captured so early.
+Sinclair attempted to copy Pierre Mairesse-Lebrun's escape; climbing over the barbed wire and jumping over the wall at the end, on 25 September 1944.
 He climbed over the fencing, was hit over the head by the butt of a gun by the guard but continued running.
 The guards fired at him and a bullet hit his elbow, ricocheting off and penetrating his heart, killing him.
 He was the only prisoner to be killed during an escape attempt at Colditz.

+Sinclair's death was one of two events explicitly excluded from the document attesting to the prisoners' good care that they signed in April 1945, but others had noticed his deep melancholy and believed that the recklessness of the escape was intentional.
 The Germans buried Sinclair in Colditz Civil Cemetery with full military honours, his coffin was draped with a Union Flag made by the German guards and he received a seven-gun salute.
 In 1947 his grave was concentrated to the Berlin 1939–1945 War Cemetery.
 For his "relentless devotion to escaping whilst a POW" he was posthumously awarded the Distinguished Service Order after the war, the only lieutenant to be awarded the medal during World War II for an action in captivity.